scottchiesa/UKB_RAP_STATA/README.md

 ```
 ## 5. Run the Config File

-Copy the file from this repository called 'STATA_config.ipynb' to your project directory and then run within the active notebook.
+Copy the file from this GitHub repository called 'STATA_config.ipynb' to your project directory and then run within the active notebook.

 ## 6. Check Stata Successfully Installed